 If this begins to deteriorate this could indicate that you have an overcrowded tank.

 - Checking the level of nitrate compounds in the water and recording the results.

 When we reach a point that our aquarium is within the correct levels, do not add any more fish unless the nitrogen compound levels do not increase into dangerous levels.

 - Regular water changes in the tank, from 10 to 25 percent per week

 In conclusion - an overstocking of the aquarium is one of the main sins an aquarist can commit.
-An aquarium with less fish looks much better because it has cleaner water and the fish can show their beauty in all their glory.
-There is no unambiguous method to estimate whether you have an overcrowded tank, if you have a suspicion, it is worth asking a more experienced aquarist for help.
+Lightly stocked fish tanks with less fish look much better because they have cleaner water and the fish can show their beauty in all their glory.
+There is no unambiguous method to estimate whether you have an overstocked aquarium, if you have a suspicion, it is worth asking a more experienced aquarist for help.
 The fishkeeping community is a great place to learn.